Activities

 Moving forward

-With these key activities out of the way, we then move on to your routine.
-In the next chapter, we’ll talk some key ways to integrate your language into your life, keep yourself motivated, and spend the time necessary to ensure you succeed.
+With these key activities covered, we’ll next explore how to build your routine.
+In the next chapter, we’ll look at some key ways to integrate your language into your life, keep yourself motivated, and spend the time necessary to ensure you succeed.

 Prev Next